 Refresh Your Fireplace

-A fireplace is one of those cozy features that demands attention.
-And while brick or vintage tile can be completely charming in some spaces, it can also date a room by decades.
+A fireplace is one of those cozy features that demand attention.
+That being said, while brick or vintage tile can be completely charming in some spaces, it can also date a room by decades.
 If you're finding yours to be an eyesore, refresh it with a coat of paint or whitewash treatment.
 You'll be amazed at the transformation.

 Warm Up With Wood Tones

 Wood is another surefire way to add instant warmth and character to your space, be it through furniture, walls, or decor.
-Go with light woods if you tend to lean towards open and airy, darker woods for moody and cozy, or mix and match for the best of both worlds.
+Go with light woods if you tend to lean towards open and airy spaces, go with darker woods for a more moody and cozy ambiance, or mix and match for the best of both worlds.